Excerpt from Jamaica Observer BY ALDANE WALTERS Career & Education writer

 WHEN Javanney Campbell brought home news that he was placed at Clan Carthy High School after sitting the Grade Six Achievement Test (GSAT) in 2011, his family, especially his father, was devastated.
 JAVANNEY'S INTERVIEW ONTVJ-SMILE JAMAICA

-Javanney Campbell, 3-Time PALAS
+Javanney Campbell, 3-Time PALAS Awardee |

 So upset was the elder Campbell that he refused food for two whole weeks.
 In his mind, the youngster who had showed so much promise throughout his youngest years had let the family down.
 They had expected him to join his elder brother Shakeil at the ‘traditional’ Kingston College.